Stonemuzzle/party-til-the-end/README.md

 - The compiled `party.js` is committed to the repository
 - No build step required in production (fully static)

+## 🐞 Debugging with VS Code

+If you want to debug the game locally using VS Code, a launch configuration is included at `.vscode/launch.json`.

+- Open this workspace in VS Code and press F5 (Start Debugging).
+VS Code will launch a Chrome instance and open `index.html`.
+- The configuration runs the `tsc: build` preLaunchTask which compiles `party.ts` to `party.js` before the browser opens.
+That task is defined in `.vscode/tasks.json` and runs `npx tsc -p tsconfig.json`.
+- No static server is required — the app is stateless and uses browser `localStorage`, so opening `index.html` directly in the browser works.
+Just press F5 and enjoy.
+- Source maps are enabled, so breakpoints in `party.ts` should map to the running code in Chrome.

+If you prefer automatic TypeScript rebuilds while debugging, run `npx tsc --watch` in a separate terminal before pressing F5.

 ## 🎮 How to Play

 1. Open `index.html` in a web browser